delvtech/hyperdrive/pull_request_template.md

 through the checklist, it is recommended to leave comments on items that are referenced in the checklist to make sure that they are reviewed.
 If there are multiple reviewers, copy the checklists into sections titled `## [Reviewer Name]`.
-If the PR doesn't touch Solidity and/or Rust, the corresponding checklist can be removed.
+If the PR doesn't touch Solidity, the corresponding checklist can be removed.

 ## [[Reviewer Name]]